causify-ai/tutorials/tutorial_langchain/langchain/langchain.API.md

 ![alt text](/image.png)

-### 1. Prompts
+- 1. Prompts

-Prompts define the interaction between users and the language model.
-With LangChain, prompts are dynamic and parameterized, enabling reuse across different contexts.
-Examples include:
+  - Prompts define the interaction between users and the language model.
+With LangChain, prompts are dynamic and parameterized, enabling reuse across different contexts
+  - Examples include:
     - Single-turn question answering.
     - Context-aware summarization.

-### 2. Chains
+- 2. Chains

-Chains represent workflows.
-They connect prompts, models, and output parsers in a pipeline, ensuring consistent processing.
-Chains help automate multi-step tasks.
+  - Chains represent workflows.
+They connect prompts, models, and output parsers in a pipeline, ensuring consistent processing
+  - Chains help automate multi-step tasks.

-### 3. Retrieval
+- 3. Retrieval

-Retrieval mechanisms allow you to augment your model's responses with external data.
-For example:
+  - Retrieval mechanisms allow you to augment your model's responses with external data
+  - For example:
     - Searching documents for relevant context using FAISS or similar tools.
     - Passing the retrieved data to the model for more informed responses.

-### 4. Agents
+- 4. Agents

-Agents can dynamically decide which tools or actions to use based on the input.
+  - Agents can dynamically decide which tools or actions to use based on the input
-This flexibility is crucial for creating adaptable systems.
+  - This flexibility is crucial for creating adaptable systems.

 ## Setting Up

 ### Building and Running the Docker Container

+- You can run the LangChain tutorial and example with the following commands

 1. **Activate virtual environment:**
    ```bash